ENBANATHANV/creating-a-backdoor-with-SET/README.md

 Explanation:

-sudo → Runs the command with administrator (root) privileges. setoolkit → Launches the Social Engineering Toolkit (SET).

-Purpose:
-SET is a penetration testing framework used for simulating social engineering attacks in authorized security labs.
+When you run sudo setoolkit, you are launching the Social Engineering Toolkit (SET) with administrator privileges.
+SET is an open-source penetration testing framework designed exclusively for simulating social engineering attacks in authorized security environments.
+Upon execution, the command opens SET's main menu, which provides access to various advanced attack modules, including Social Engineering Attacks, Penetration Testing Tools, Third-Party Modules, and options to update the toolkit.

-What happens:

-Opens the SET main menu
-Displays attack modules like:
-Social Engineering Attacks
-Penetration Testing Tools
-Third Party Modules
-Update SET

 The command sudo setoolkit in the prompt gives menu with set prompt.
 Select menu1 for Social Engineering Attacks:
 ## OUTPUT